Vein is a post-apocalyptic survival multiplayer sandbox game.

 Experience the world of Vein with friends, with enemies, alone, or a combination of all three.

-The world of Vein isn't restricted to just one location.
-Play on various maps representing different locations.
 Prepare for the freezing New York winter and the blistering New Mexico summer.

-You can interact with nearly everything you can see.
 Open mailboxes, adjust faucets, and knock on doors.
 Throw a can of beans at a zombie if you like.

 Build over the destroyed world and establish safehouses.
 Defend yourself from raiders and invasions.
 Maintain your base by yourself or with friends.